Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

 41.
 <p align="center">
 <img src="https://i.imgur.com/jQZp1yO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+On Chill Guy's calendar, we can see that the admin has added a message for Thanksgiving Day.
+With delegation, we have the option to edit it.
+Let's make some changes to the event.

 42.
 <p align="center">